The Long Grey Line Farm

 The Long Grey Line Farm has participated in the National Poultry Improvement Plan (NPIP) since 1974.
 We are inspected annually by a USDA inspector.

-As a natural addition to the animals and birds, we have added Red Worms, European Nightcrawlers and a few mealworms.
-They will be offered year around.
+As a natural addition to the animals, we have added Red Wiggler Worms, European Night Crawlers and a few mealworms.
+They are offered year around.
 Fresh bait is sometimes difficult to find.
-We will have big and little worms ready for you if you call ahead.
-256-883-9814
+We will have big and little worms ready for your compost project or fishing, if you call ahead.
+256-883-9814.
+In addition, we have also added Dermestid Beetles, which are flesh eating beetles.
+They will clean a head to make a beautiful skull for mounting in a matter of weeks.
+Skulls are $50 and up, depending upon size and condition.
+They cleaned deer skulls last winter and wild hogs in the summer.

 We have added some goats to the menagerie.
-I decided to have some cross breeds, two sizes: meat goats which are Boer/Savannah/Alpine and smaller goats, more for milk or small meat goats: Alpine/LaMancha/Nigerian crosses.
-I have recently purchased two registered American Alpine does, Clarabell and Piper, and a buck, Zeke, who will be our new herd sire for the large does.
-I have a small Tennessee Fainting buck, Colby, who will be used on the small does.
+I decided to have some cross breeds, two sizes: meat goats which are Boer/Savannah/Alpine and smaller goats, more for milk or small meat goats: Alpine/LaMancha/meat goat crosses.
+I have purchased two registered American Alpine does with their doeling offspring, Clarabell and Piper, and a buck, Zeke, who is our new herd sire for the large does, which includes a registered Nubian doe.
+I have a small pure bred Tennessee Fainting buck, Colby, who is used on the small does.
+In order to improve our meat and herd health, we have just added an outstanding registered Kiko buck and plan to add a few Kiko does in the near future.
 They are clearing out an area of brush since goats are more a browse than grazing animal.
-We have a large herd now and do not plan to keep any of the 2014 kids.
-Place an order now if you wish to buy one at weaning time or if you want a bottle baby.
-Our first little doe was born at Christmas 2012.
-Her name is Holly and she will stay with us.
-Our goats are fed a mixture of goat pellets, livestock pellets with no corn or soy, alfalfa pellets and hay.
+Our goats are fed a small ration of a mixture of goat pellets, livestock pellets with no corn or soy, alfalfa pellets and hay.
 The goats are in stalls at night but are on pasture by day.
-We use no herbicides, pesticides, defoliants on our land and the animals receive no routine antibiotics.
+We use no herbicides, pesticides, or defoliants on our land and the animals receive no routine antibiotics.
 We rotate pastures to help combat parasites.
 We must worm the goats and I am working on using diatomaceous earth and herbs to combat the parasites in addition to commercial wormers.
+Goat meat has less cholesterol than chicken.
+It ends up at $6-7/pound ready to cook.
+We have several young wethers (castrated males) ready to sell.
+We can have it slaughtered, cut and frozen for price plus fuel to haul.
+Contact: firstname.lastname@example.org.

 BERKSHIRE, THE CONNOISSEUR'S PORK.

-Call 256-883-9814 or email@example.com if you are interested in buying exceptional Berkshire pork or breeding stock.
-Call to reserve your pig for pick-up at weaning or later.
+Call 256-883-9814 or email@example.com if you are interested in buying exceptional Berkshire breeding stock.

 Three hundred years ago, the pigs of Reading, the county seat of the shire of Berks in England, were discovered by Oliver Cromwell's army.
 After the war the fame of the Berkshire Hog was spread.
 It was larger than other breeds and the meat was of rare quality and flavor.
 One of the breed's added qualities is the ability to finish at any age.
 The original Berkshire was red, sometimes with spots.
 Japanese blood was introduced to increase gain and to stabilize color to a consistent black with four white legs, white stripe on the face with a white nose.
 The breed has been pure for over two hundred years.
 The Japanese call it Kurobuta Pork.